renatogoedert/PostdocAI/FoundationsAI/CA/README.md

 ## Logic Based Reasoning

-Logic-based reasoning systems, as described by Russell and Norvig (2021), allow decisions to be derived from explicit rules and symbolic inference, providing high levels of transparency and interpretability in decision-making, as every decision taken by the system can be traced back to its own rules.
+The foundation of logic-based reasoning systems, as described by Russell and Norvig (2021), is a series of explicit rules defining the relationships in a specific environment.
+With these rules the system can take actions, providing high levels of transparency and interpretability in decision-making, as every decision taken by the system can be traced back to its own rules.
 However, when dealing with quantitative trade-offs, such as the ones presented in this system, this model demonstrates substantive limitations.
 In addition, logic-based reasoning systems also struggle to adapt to dynamic and uncertain environments, as they work with a fixed set of rules that would demand a constant manual update to remain effective.

 ## Bayesian networks